makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "Alright."
 She picked at her thumb briefly, then forced herself to stop.
 "This feels a little goofy, I guess."

-"What?" he asked.
+"What?" he laughed.
 "Driving my wife to a date with her girlfriend?
 I guess it is.
 It was on my mind all day, too.
-I'm still excited for you, though."
+I'm still happy for you, though."

 Smiling nervously, Sélène brushed her fingers along her arm, finding bits of fur she tugged out of order and straightening them out as best she could.
 She kept finding new bumps and spots begging to be picked.
 Eventually she just gave up.
 "I hope it goes well.
 Been looking forward to it."